French is spoken by over 200 million people across five continents.

 American companies well established in France include: IBM, Microsoft, Whirlpool, Mattel, Dow Chemical, AT&T, Coca-Cola, Johnson & Johnson, Apple Computer, Walt Disney, Hewlett –Packard, and Ford.
 Among the US manufacturers and employers that are French-owned are: Mack Trucks, Zenith, RCA-Thomson, BIC, L’Oréal, Dannon, and Michelin.

 French is the official working language of the United Nations, the European Union, the International Olympic Committee, the International Red Cross, Interpol, UNESCO, NATO and many other international organizations.
-French is used regularly in many countries including Canada, Belgium, Switzerland, Luxemburg, Monaco, and in many African countries including Gabon, Senegal, Benin, Mali, Ivory Coast, Republic of the Congo and Togo.
+French is an official language in 29 countries and is used regularly in many other countries, including Belgium, Canada, Luxemburg, Monaco, Switzerland, and in many African countries including Benin, Cameroon, Gabon, Ivory Coast, Mali, Morocco, Republic of the Congo, Senegal and Togo.